temuair/fot/docs/index.md

 ## News

+**2021-08-26**

+It is now Deoch 3 and Nobis and Mount Giragan have been unlocked!

 **2021-08-08**

 A small update has been applied.
 Changes include a reduction in Deoch item's effectiveness and item protection for dropped items.
 Also, the ability to pay extra gold when upgrading items at the forge was added.